 People ask me how I know the Lord is talking to me.
 This is how it works.
 Would my own mind have asked that question?

-To address the idolatry of my adulterous heart did not come from my own mind, I assure you.
-The Holy Spirit was calling from the outside of me to pass through the low door of humility.
+To address the idolatry of my adulterous heart did not come from my own mind.
+The Holy Spirit was calling me to pass through the low door of humility.
 I needed to see my heart, not as others imagined it to be, or even as I imagined it to be, but as God Himself sees it in truth.

-* personal comfort– I didn’t like bending down on and getting dirty–not physically, emotionally, mentally, spiritually, and especially not socially
+* personal comfort– I didn’t like bending down on and getting dirty–not physically, emotionally, mentally, spiritually, and especially not socially;

-* independence– I didn’t like being answerable to anyone but myself; asking for help with parenting was a big important thing, but the dirt in my own heart that no one will see?
-Not so much.
+* independence– I didn’t like being answerable to anyone but myself; asking for help with parenting was a big important thing, but the dirt in my own heart that no one will see?–not so much;

 * myself– In all these things, God had become an after-thought, a magical genie when I needed Him, a comforting thought when I needed comforting, a figurehead instead of my Lord.
 I reigned supreme instead.

 The outcome of this unholy drift, however, had not been immediately visible.
 In other words, my husband had not complained about the back of the house, though I knew it annoyed him.
 He didn’t complain about less attention, though I often felt his loneliness.
 No one had complained (unless, of course my ears had become stopped up and couldn’t or wouldn’t hear).

 While it looked like I was putting my family first, others were first.
 I was hurting God’s honor, and I was neglecting the people who loved and needed me most.
 I was inadvertently deceiving those who looked or came to me for counsel and companionship.
 While it looked like I was putting my Lord first, I was first.
 I was a fake.

 The Cross of Christ

-This was a pivotal moment.
-The Holy Spirit revealed the condition of my sin-darkened heart and it was ugly.
-But thankfully, our Lord doesn’t point out our sin to bring us down in guilt and shame.
-Christ intersected my thoughts.
+Daleth is a letter-word that means “door”.
 In that moment, I remembered that Christ went through the low door of death on the cross to become my Savior.
 He paid the price for my sin (Romans 6:23) in humble obedience to his Father: